 Jenna Supp-Montgomerie is an assistant professor of religion and media jointly appointed in the departments of Religious Studies and Communication Studies at the University of Iowa.
 Her research examines the appearance of religion in the negotiation of technological change.
 She is currently working on a book about the vital but obscured role of disconnection in network infrastructure.
 Her study focuses on the dramatic failure of the first attempt to build a global electric communication network.
 In 1858, the Atlantic telegraph cable was strung across the ocean and went dead in less than a month.
 During the transatlantic telegraph’s short life, Americans issued enthusiastic, religiously inflected declarations of a world unified by communication despite overwhelming evidence to contrary.
 This persistent imaginary of network connection animates American dreams of global community to this day.

-Sarah McFarland Taylor is an associate professor of Religious Studies, specializing in the study of religion and American culture; religion and environment; and the relationships among media, popular culture, and religion.
-Taylor also teaches in Northwestern’s American Studies Program and in the Program in Environmental Policy and Culture.
-She holds a Bachelor's degree from Brown University, a Master's degree from Dartmouth College, and earned her doctorate in Religion and American Culture (with additional Ph.D. emphasis in Women's Studies) from the University of California, Santa Barbara.
-She is currently pursuing an additional advanced degree in “Media History, Philosophy, and Criticism” in The New School for Public Engagement’s Graduate School of Media Studies.
-She is the recipient of a number of prestigious recognitions and grants.
+Sarah McFarland Taylor is an associate professor of Religious Studies and award-winning author, specializing in the study of media, religion, and culture; religion and the environment; and American culture and consumerism.
+Taylor also teaches in Northwestern’s Program in Environmental Policy and Culture and in the American Studies Program.
+She holds a Bachelor's degree from Brown University, a Master's degree from Dartmouth College, and she earned her doctorate in Religion and American Culture from the University of California, Santa Barbara.
+She has recently completed an additional advanced degree in “Media History, Philosophy, and Criticism” in the Graduate School of Media Studies at The New School for Public Engagement.

 Deborah Whitehead is assistant professor in the Department of Religious Studies and Senior Research Fellow with the Center for Media, Religion, and Culture at the University of Colorado, Boulder.
 She holds a doctorate in religious studies from Harvard University (2006) and MA and BA degrees in religious studies and philosophy from Florida State University.
 She is author of William James, Pragmatism, and American Culture (Indiana University Press, 2015).
 Her research interests include the work of William James, American philosophy and theology, U.S. religious history, religion and media, religion and popular culture, and religion, gender and sexuality.
 She is author of several articles on these topics and is currently at work on her second book, Christian Evangelicals and Digital Media: The Mediated Gospel in America, with Routledge.
 She is co-chair of the Women and Religion Section of the American Academy of Religion, steering committee member for the Religion, Media and Culture and Pragmatism and Empiricism in Religious Thought Groups at the AAR, and editorial board member of the Journal of Feminist Studies in Religion.